 Each lesson will last for 60 minutes.
 We don’t have bells here so your teacher will tell you when a lesson is ending and it’s time to move to your next lesson.
 You will be expected to line up outside of your classrooms and wait to be invited in by your teacher.
 You will walk into your classrooms sensibly and quietly, take out your equipment and often complete a short Do Now activity.
 All of your teachers will have allocated you a seat when you first begin so you will know where you are to be seated.

 Each lesson will be different.
 You will usually have a book for a lesson where you will capture all of your learning.
 Teachers will give you feedback in your books too so it’s essential that you keep them safe and take them to each lesson.

 Lessons are chunked into sections by the teacher so that your learning is being built upon over the hour.
 Some of the ways that we help you to learn and recall knowledge are: quizzing, using knowledge organisers, experiments and practical lessons, reading, discussing ideas and topics and recording or reporting through writing.
 We will check your progress through regular assessments and give you feedback on how to improve or develop your ideas.

 Any lost property is handed in to reception.
 It’s always worth retracing your steps so that you visit the rooms that you have been in before you realised that your item was not with you.
 Make sure that you label everything with your name.

-If you don’t feel very well, you should go to your Head of Year who will be able to help you.
+If you don’t feel very well, you should go to your Head of House who will be able to help you.